 Our Board of Directors is composed of a team of talented, passionate individuals from all walks of life.
-Learn a little more about the people who help keep VINES focused on its various projects in the City of Binghamton.
+Learn a little more about the people who help keep VINES successful.
 Interested in joining the Board or attending a VINES meeting?
 Contact us for more information.

-Amy Shapiro joined the VINES Board in 2012, serving on the fundraising committee.
+Amy Shapiro joined the VINES Board in 2012 and served as Board Chair from March 2013-March 2018.
+She currently serves as the Chair of the Fundraising Committee.
 A Binghamton resident since 1990, she is a commercial litigator at Hinman, Howard & Kattell, LLP and a past treasurer of the Cornell Cooperative Extension of Broome County, past president of the Broome County Arts Council and founding president of Binghamton’s West Side Neighborhood Association.
 She is thrilled that VINES is bring energy and imagination to strengthening the local community and promoting local agriculture, and is happy to work with energetic staff and volunteers.

 David Levenson joined the VINES Board in 2013.
 After several decades with NewChannels Corp., then Time Warner Cable, he left the industry as Director of Customer Care.
 Getting to know the staff and buying vegetables from the Urban Farm, he decided to see if he could help with the organization’s mission.
 He formerly volunteered at Day Nursery Association, March of Dimes, and several more not for profits.
 It is a great joy working with VINES as it provides such an accessible, safe way to get fresh, healthy food to so many residents of our area.